Skip to content

 defaults:

-This config file will inherit the default configuration for the gene_index step and overwrite the target_path and gene_index_path parameters.
+This config file will inherit the default configuration for the gwas_catalog_sumstat_preprocess step and overwrite the raw_sumstats_path and out_sumstats_path parameters.

-Once you have created the configuration file, you can run your own new my_gene_index:
+Once you have created the configuration file, you can run your own new my_gwas_catalog_sumstat_preprocess: